Changissnz/why_western_minimalism/README.md

 boasting one of these days?

 Wanted pecking orders become expectations of social competition.
 These relations, uni-directional, circumventive of scrutiny.
-When processes are represented as a linear path held together by the spline of its checkpoints, there is a clear and surefire way due to perfect information.
+When a process is represented as a linear path held together by the spline of its checkpoints, there is a clear and surefire way due to perfect information.
 Value the spline and pay no attention to what is in the middle, right.
 And some would immediately say that these linear paths are minimalist, although they use the label to signify the degree of control over who reaches what checkpoints in this seemingly simple path.